Pandu Rajar Dhibi: Excavations

 There were two main periods – the Chalcolithic period around 1600 BC – 750 BC, and the Iron Age.

 The people and their culture

 As to the artists of the Chalcolithic culture of Bengal, we are in the dark.
 From an examination of skeletal remains (14-male, female & children) it appears that they were long-headed and medium to tall in height.

-There was perhaps a brisk maritime trade in Chalcolithic Bengal, but unfortunately sufficient evidence is not available.
-Certainly, the Ajay and her tributaries meeting the Bhagirathi were navigable at that time.
+There was perhaps a brisk maritime trade in Chalcolithic Bengal, but sufficient evidence is not available.
+Certainly, the river Ajay and its tributaries meeting the Bhagirathi were navigable at that time.
 The excavation at Pandu Rajar Dhibi has provided evidence for the gradual growth of a Chalcolithic culture and its displacement by iron-using people.
 There is evidence of a great conflagration in period III, which may be considered as the transitional period.
 The transition perhaps led to the exit of the Chalcolithic culture and entrance of the Iron Age.